bartificer/programming-by-stealth/docs/pbs43.md

 };
 ```

-Again, we’ve added new functionality to our prototype, so, we need to update our test suite.
-This time by adding a whole new test:
+Again, we’ve added new functionality to our prototype.
+So, we need to update our test suite: this time by adding a whole new test:

 ```javascript
 QUnit.test('.autoStepIntervalMS()', function(a){